Happy New Year!

 No deadlines, no worries, less pressure to complete the task at hand.

-AHV has fallen to the wayside a little bit.
+Against His Vows has fallen to the wayside a little bit.
 I’m an easily distracted person.
 When I’m supposed to be researching barley and rye cultivation in the 1800s, I somehow end up deep in the rabbit holes of Netflix.
 Not good.

 Four ~ Stay ahead on blog posts